Hydrocarbure-H/courses/Cours/M2/Public Speaking/Cours.md

 ### Speech Outline

 Fully GPT-generated, I completely assume that.
+That all the energy (greatest thing I can say according to the subject of my speech) I can allow to a course which is only dedicated to discussion.

 #### **I. Introduction**